 \section{Ordinary differential equations with discontinuous right-hand side}

-In this section we briefly summarize the relevant background on ODE with discontinous right-hand side of the form \eqref{eq:disc_ode}, to the extent relevant in the context of numerical optimal control.
-For a more indepth discussion we refer especially to \cite{Stewart2010}.
+In this section we briefly summarize the relevant background on ODE with discontinuous right-hand side of the form \eqref{eq:disc_ode}, to the extent relevant in the context of numerical optimal control.
+For a more in-depth discussion we refer especially to \cite{Stewart2010}.